Do any of the phrases below resonate with you?

 We all have an inner lizard – – it can be found in the temporal region of your brain.
 It’s called the amygdala.
 It’s in charge of fear and negative-based thinking.
 The amygdala is activated when you are stressed, which you are when the voices in your head are talking smack.

 Try this: Rationalize the fear.
 What is the absolute worst thing that can happen?
 Boil it down so you can make light of it.

 When I feel fear and insecurity I like to ask myself this question: Will the worst thing affect me 5 years from now?
-Will anyone aside from myself even remember?
+Will anyone aside from me even remember?

 Take emotional risks.

-In my experience self-esteem and confidence is built by taking action and through achievement – – sett goals for yourself, work on them and achieve them.
+In my experience self-esteem and confidence are built by taking action and through achievement – – set goals for yourself, work on them, and achieve them.

 When you do that you build up the belief that you CAN do it.
 You prove to yourself that you can.